hoonzis/hoonzis.github.io/_posts/2016-10-07-charting-with-fable-and-nvd3.md

     abstract scatterChart: unit -> ScatterChart
 ```

-So we have defined **nv** model with **models** field, this will make F# compiler happy.
-And fable will just output the same code in JavaScript.
+So we have defined **nv** module with **models** field, this will make F# compiler happy.
+And Fable will just output the same code in JavaScript.
 ChartModels is a type that provides all the charts.
-Our example is using only **scatterChart** but I have defined also **lineChart** just to let you know the whole idea behind this:
+Our example is using only **scatterChart** but I have defined also **lineChart** just to show you the whole idea behind:

 ```ocaml
 [<AbstractClass>]